-This year has proved slightly different, as there are different vaccines recommended for different age groups.
-The recommended vaccine for older patients (categorised by the NHS as age 65 and over) is called adjuvanated trivalent; the ‘adjuvanated’ description just means that there is an added ingredient, a substance that occurs naturally in the human body, which helps the immune system react properly to the vaccine.
-If you would like more information on this new vaccine you can download the NHS booklet here
+As was the case last year, there are different vaccines recommended for different age groups.
+The recommended vaccine for older patients (categorised by the NHS as age 65 and over) is called adjuvanated trivalent; the ‘adjuvanated’ description just means that there is an added ingredient, a substance that occurs naturally in the human body, which helps the immune system react better to the vaccine.
+If you would like more information on this new vaccine you can download the NHS booklet here.

-If you are a parent or guardian of a child aged two or three years old, we have sufficient stocks of the Fluenz nasal spray that is the recommended protection for infants of that age.
-Afternoon clinics are currently set up for 23rd October at Cameley and 7th November at Harptree, please do book in if you have not already done so.
+If you are a parent or guardian of a child aged two or three years old, we are still waiting for our stocks of the Fluenz nasal spray that is the recommended protection for infants of that age.